project-chip/matter.js/docs/MATTER_COMPATIBILITY.md

 - **Matter 1.4**: matter.js 0.13.x and higher
 - **Matter 1.4.1**: matter.js 0.14.x and higher

-The following Matter protocol level feature are not yet supported by matter.js:
+The following Matter protocol level features are not yet supported by matter.js:
-* BDX (File transfer) and OTA is not yet implemented on server and client side
+* BDX (File transfer) and OTA is not yet implemented on the server and client side
-* Groups are only partially implemented
+* Groups persistence for controller not yet implemented
 * Bindings are only partially implemented
 * DCL validation (incl. revocation checks) for controllers is not yet implemented
-* ICD is not yet implemented on client and server side
+* ICD is not yet implemented on the client and server side
 * UDC is not yet implemented
-* NFC and WPAF commissioning not yet implemented
+* NFC and WPAF commissioning are not yet implemented
 * GeneralCommissioning Cluster TC feature (and Enhanced commissioning flow) not yet implemented
 * AccessControl feature ARL not yet implemented
 * Atomic Writes not yet implemented

-For a list of clusters where default implementations are available see [here](./CLUSTER_DEFAULT_IMPLEMENTATIONS.md).
+For a list of clusters where default implementations are available, see [here](./CLUSTER_DEFAULT_IMPLEMENTATIONS.md).

 If you want to use matter.js and have questions on other specific protocol features or clusters please contact us!